xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro_paypal_api.md

    * PayPal Payments Pro (PayPal API)
    * PayPal Payments Pro (Payflow API)

-All you need to know to choose the right payment method integration for you is the type of API credentials available to your PayPal account.
+To choose the right payment method integration for you, all you need to know is the type of API credentials available to your PayPal account.
-If  API credentials to which

-PayPal solution available in two versions:
+If you have such credentials as API access username, API access password and API signature/API certificate, choose PayPal Payments Pro (PayPal API).
+See further below how to set up this method in X-Cart.

+If you have such credentials as Partner, Merchant login, User and Password (the same credentials you use for login to manager.paypal.com), choose PayPal Payments Pro (Payflow API).
+For information on how to set up PayPal Payments Pro (Payflow API) in X-Cart 5, see {% link "PayPal Payments Pro (Payflow API)" %}

+Here's how to set up PayPal Payments Pro (PayPal API) in an X-Cart 5 based store:

    1. In X-Cart, add PayPal Payments Pro (PayPal API) to the list of your store's active payment methods and configure it:

       1. In your X-Cart store's Admin area, go to the Payment methods page (**Store setup > Payment methods**).
 In the section for Online methods, click **Add payment method**:
 ![xc5_pp_pro_addpayment.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_addpayment.png)

       2. In the popup box that appears, find the method **PayPal Payments Pro (PayPal API)** and choose to **Add** this method:
 ![xc5_pp_pro_paypalapi_add.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_paypalapi_add.png)
 (If this method has already been added previously, choose to **Configure** it.)
 ![xc5_pp_pro_xpconnect.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_xpconnect.png)